activatedgeek/torchrl/docs/source/getting_started.rst

   from the hyperparameter set (including the base ones) and all the arguments for reproducibility like ``--seed``.
 It contains saved checkpoints so that experiments can be resumed later.
 It also contains the Tensorboard events file.
+  This is optional and if unspecified, no files are written.
 - ``--show-progress`` is a utility flag which shows current progress and estimated time remaining to completion.